Skip to content

 When can the terms of employment be changed?

 The employer has the right to make some changes to the work to be done.
-Within the limits agreed in the employment contract, the employer may, for example, make changes to how work is carried out and with which tools.
+Within the limits agreed in the employment contract, the employer may, for example, make changes to how work is carried out and with which tools and at which location.

 However, essential terms of employment, such the wages paid for the work, cannot be changed unilaterally.
 Amending such terms always requires either mutual agreement or the existence of grounds for termination.
 When applying grounds for termination, the change may not come into force until after the notice period.